Least-Squares Finite Element Methods for nonlinear problems: A unified framework: Application of the framework

+for all $u,v\in L^2(\Omega)$, but not Fréchet differential at $0$.
+Therefore, only Theorem \ref{thm:aposteriori_general} applies and Newtons method has to be replaced by more general solution procedures, e.g. the primal-dual active set strategy \cite{HIK}.
+Assumption \ref{ass_lipschitz} usually requires the $\Vert \cdot \Vert_U$ norm, but can be weakened to only the $L^2$ part of the norm.
+The proof of Theorem \ref{thm:aposteriori_general} can be adapted.
+As Assumptions \ref{ass_linear} and \ref{ass_lipschitz} hold, the Least-Squares functional $\mathcal{G}$ is, following Theorem \ref{thm:aposteriori_general}, a reliable error estimator.
+This is numerically illustrated on the basis of the previously used L-shape $\Omega=[-1,\,1]^2 \backslash [0,1]^2$, with modified boundary conditions

-the resulting convergence history for first- and second order approximations with adaptive mesh refinement using a Dörfler marking strategy with a bulk parameter of $0.5$ is given in Table \ref{tab:PoissonReLu-LShape}.
-As predicted, optimal convergence rates are achieved.
-The efficiency of the error estimate is nearly equal one.
+The resulting convergence history for first- and second-order approximations -- the system was solved applying a primal-dual active set strategy and adaptive mesh refinement using a Dörfler marking strategy (bulk parameter of $0.5$) -- is reported in Table \ref{tab:PoissonReLu-LShape}.
+Optimal convergence rates are achieved.
+The efficiency of the error estimate is very close to one.